amazeeio/docs/step_by_step_guides/get_your_drupal_site_hosted_on_amazeeio.md

-# Get your Drupal site hosted on amazee.io
+# Get your Drupal Site running on amazee.io

 <!-- toc -->